awslabs/dgl-ke/docs/source/predict.rst

 Four arguments are required to provide basic information for predicting missing entities or relations:

-  * ``--data_path``, The path containing the id mapping files, including both the entity ID mapping file and the relation ID mapping file.
-Default: ./data.
   * ``--model_path``, The path containing the pretrained model, including the embedding files (.npy) and a config.json containing the configure information of the model.
   * ``--format``, The format of the input data, specified in ``h_r_t``.
 Ideally, user should provides three files, one for head entities, one for relations and one for tail entities.
 But we also allow users to use *\** to represent *all* of the entities or relations.
 For example, ``h_r_*`` requires users to provide files containing head entities and relation entities and use the whole entity set as tail entities; ``*_*_t`` requires users to provide a single file containing tail entities and use the whole entity set as head entities and the whole relation set as relations.
 The supported formats include ``h_r_t``, ``h_r_*``, ``h_*_t``, ``*_r_t``, ``h_*_*``, ``*_r_*``, ``*_*_t``.
 By default, the calculation will take an N\_h x N\_r x N\_t manner.
   * ``--data_files`` A list of data file names.
 This is used to provide necessary files containing the requried data according to the format, e.g., for ``h_r_t``, three files are required as h_data, r_data and t_data, while for ``h_*_t``, two files are required as h_data and t_data.